 Serendipity Writes the Plot: The Dunkirk scene wasn't supposed to be a Oner.
 It had to be one because all the extras can't stay for very long and the environment conditions gave a very short window for filming, so Director Joe Wright came up with the oner idea so everything can be done in one go.

-Throw It In!: In the DVD commentary, Director Joe Wright reveals a lucky fluke that got caught on camera during the scene just before Robbie discovers the school girls massacre.
+Throw It In!: In the DVD Commentary, Joe Wright reveals a lucky fluke that got caught on camera during the scene just before Robbie discovers the school girls massacre.
 At the point where he removes his helmet, the weather was cloudy.
 As he looks up the sky, the sun started shining and then got cloudy again the moment he put his head down.